systopia/funding/docs/administration/installation.md

 ## Synchronise user roles

 CiviRemote will synchronise permissions that are set for a CiviCRM contact with the associated user in Drupal.
-For the funding extension, the roles **CiviRemote: CiviRemote User** and **CiviRemote: CiviRemote Funding** are used.
+For the funding framework, the roles **CiviRemote: CiviRemote User** and **CiviRemote: CiviRemote Funding** are used.
 During the synchronisation of user roles, these roles are automatically created in Drupal if they don't exist yet.
 Because of this, we create a test user, synchronise/create the roles and delete the user afterward.
 You can also create a regular user that you would need to create anyway.

 - Create a new user **Test User** in Drupal
 - Open the associated CiviCRM Contact, scroll down in the summary page and edit the custom field set **RemoteContact Information**.
 Add the two roles **CiviRemote User** and **CiviRemote Funding**.